Jennifer Marohasy is an Australian biologist and libertarian who holds unpopular opinions on a range of important environmental issues.

 — Elsevier Environment (@ELSenviron) November 19, 2013

 Dr Marohasy has a Bachelor of Science and a PhD from the University of Queensland, worked for twelve years as a scientist for the Queensland government, then six years as environmental manager for the Queensland sugar industry, and then six years as a researcher at the Melbourne-based Institute of Public Affairs.
-She is currently a Research Fellow in the Centre for Plant and Water Science at Central Queensland University funded by the B. Macfie Family Foundation.
+She is currently an adjunct Research Fellow at Central Queensland University funded by the B. Macfie Family Foundation.

 Dr Marohasy is sceptical of the consensus position on anthropogenic global warming.
 In her opinion there is no unifying theory of climate, the discipline is in its infancy and there are many drivers of climate change.